 Elective Number: (Oasis E74z)2913

-Course Description: This is an ideal rotation for anyone interested in pediatrics, pediatric subspecialties, or in pediatric radiology.
+This rotation will provide an exposure to the role of imaging in pediatric patient care.
+It is an ideal rotation for anyone interested in pediatrics, pediatric subspecialties, or in radiology.
 The rotation will offer the medical student an introduction to the importance of imaging and the role of the pediatric radiologist in the pediatric health care system.
 The physician in training will gain experience in radiography, fluoroscopy, ultrasound, CT, and MRI as they apply to children.

 - Enhance knowledge of pediatric anatomy, physiology and pathology through imaging.

 - Obtain familiarization of the integral components of radiology reports.

 - Prepare the fourth year medical student to effectively use radiology resources for pediatric patient care by introducing the specific modalities used in pediatric imaging, and the why, when, and how they are implemented for clinical applications.

 - Enable medical students who plan to work with children to appreciate the considerations unique to imaging them, including aspects of the patient/parent/health care team dialog.